 Moving on from practicing in Boston, Dr. Rebecca Crumpler spent some time after the Civil War (1861-1865) caring for formerly enslaved African Americans who required rations, clothing and medical attention; many of whom received no previous access to this kind of care.
 By accomplishing this, not only did the world of medical training become a possibility for Black Americans, it opened up access to health treatment for them too.

-Mary Eliza Mahoney, R.N.
+The Past: Mary Eliza Mahoney, R.N.

 After working for 15 years as a cook, laundress and intermittent nursing assistant at the New England Hospital for Women and Children in Roxbury, Massachusetts (opened in 1862); Mary Eliza Mahoney (1845-1926) enrolled into their nursing program; becoming the first professionally trained African American nurse when she graduated in 1879.